 Twins who are raised apart, sometimes in very different households, end up having similarities in their tastes, in their life courses, even fine-grained similarities like the kind of cars that they drive, the kind of careers they have, the kinds of names that they give their children.
 It is really uncanny.
 When I first started reading this literature, it was kind of chilling.

-Things like your favorite color.
-You think there are things that are me, that are truly me, and this is my identity: things like my favorite foods and colors, my tastes, the kind of music I like, all of that is uniquely me.
+You think there are things that are me, that are truly me, and this is my identity — things like my favorite foods and colors, my tastes, the kind of music I like — all of that is uniquely me.
 And it is uniquely you, if you’re the only one with that genome in existence.
-But if there’s another person with that identical genome, then lo and behold, they’re going to like Mozart, too.
+But if there’s another person with that identical genome, then lo and behold, he’s going to like Mozart too.

 The amount of similarity between people who are genetically identical is enormous, and it can’t be explained with random luck, obviously.
 You also find that identical twins who live together and know one another, or even ones that meet when they are adults, have an amazing rapport; they understand one another’s thoughts; they can complete one another’s sentences; there is a kind of harmony that exists between these people that is really remarkable.